Growth Trends for Related Jobs

 Most teller supervisors only need a high school diploma to get hired.
 The majority, however, likely need to spend some time as tellers first.
 That gives them the opportunity to learn on the job, as well as develop the skills needed to become a manager.
 Also, teller supervisors who hope to advance to another position within the bank, such as a bank manager or loan officer, will need a bachelor’s degree with an emphasis on courses in business, math, economics and perhaps accounting.

 Banks will always need someone to dole out money to patrons, as well as someone to manage those workers.
 Therefore, opportunities for teller supervisors are likely to be plentiful for years to come.
-According to the U.S. Bureau of Labor Statistics, jobs for tellers overall are expected to increase by 6 percent through 2018.
+According to the U.S. Bureau of Labor Statistics, jobs for tellers overall are expected to decline by 17 percent through 2030.

 Sam Amico is a reporter for NBA.com and worked as a writer and editor at daily newspapers for more than a decade, covering everything from rock concerts to college football to courts and crime.
 He attended Kent State University and is the author of the book, "A Basketball Summer."
 He also is the co-host of a nationally-syndicated television show, "The Wine & Gold Zone."